jxnblk/blog/pages/posts/defining-component-apis-in-react.md

 ## Avoid boolean props for enums

-It might be tempting to use [boolean props][] as a convenient way to switch between variants of a component, but it can sometimes cause confusion about the expected outcome.
+It might be tempting to use [boolean props][] as a convenient way to switch between variants of a component, but it can sometimes create a confusing API.

 Take the following example: